DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

     - ADSR
     - Additional Oscillators

-> Project 4: Exploring the Potential of Looped Material in DAW-Based Music Creation (Advanced) Mark Marrington DUE 11/14
 > An excellent cumulative project for after they have learned the basics of MIDI and synthesis

 ## Friday